mr-rsr/ks_opeanai/README.md

-# kloud-services
+# KloudStac OpenAI & Claude Integration

-A Python package for interacting with multiple AI services including OpenAI and Anthropic Claude APIs.
+This project demonstrates how to use the `kloud_services` Python package to interact with both Claude and OpenAI models via a unified client interface.

 ## Installation